-If a migration fails because Restic times out, the Velero pod log displays the following error:
+If a migration fails because Restic times out, the following error is displayed in the Velero pod log.

 The default value of restic_timeout is one hour.
 You can increase this parameter for large migrations, keeping in mind that a higher value may delay the return of error messages.